Between Perranuthnoe and Prussia Cove is a rugged headland jutting out into the sea. This is Cudden Point.

 During the 19th century it is said that children would come here from miles around in order to search the sands below the headland.
 It was only at spring tides that the seabed exposed enough to offer the chance of finding the treasure meant to be buried there.
 Apparently the children would dig through the sands, between the rocks and amongst the seaweed in the hope of finding riches beyond their wildest dreams.

 “Off Cudden Point there lies buried in the sea treasure.
 Enough to make anyone who finds it one of the wealthiest person in the whole County”

 Mabel Quiller Couch

 The writers who have recorded this story before me tell tales of a wonderous bounty lying on the seabed, just waiting to be discovered!

 But they say that beside the gold coins, jewellery and silver goblets said to have been found off Cudden Point there is one object in particular that all the treasure hunters seek.
 A huge table made of solid silver!

 So, how did all this treasure find its way to the bottom of the sea off Cudden Point?
 In a land full of strange legends the story of the Silver Table is an odd one.

 The Tale of the Silver Table

 For a long time after the strange event local fishermen would tell of strange sounds coming from beneath the sea at Cudden Point.
-The sound of laughter and the clinking of glasses coming up from the watery depths.
-And some have even said that when the sea was calm enough they could see the unfortunate guests still seated around that silver table on the seabed, continuing their party, amongst the fishes.
+They supposedly reported hearing the sound of laughter and the clinking of glasses coming up from the watery depths.
+And some even said that when the sea was calm enough they could see the unfortunate guests still seated around that silver table on the seabed, continuing their party, amongst the fishes.